G-Freart/homelab-kubernetes-provider/README.md

 ETCD are installed using the K8S default (stacked mode).

-Used part are :
+Techno used are :
-* ansible
+* ansible with jinja2
 * terraform
+* shell script
 * keepalived (multiple VIP using vrrp)
 * haproxy
 * kubeadm